Interviews

 • Are Interview Settings carried over year after year?

-No. Interview Settings are reset each year to accomodate potential changes in track offerings and interview structure.
+No. Interview Settings are reset each year to accommodate potential changes in track offerings and interview structure.
 For example, a training site could have candidates book an Interview Day this year, and then choose to switch so that candidates book individual meetings next year.

 Sending Invitations